yuckdevchan/jerome-bot-3/README.md

 # Jerome Bot

+> Warning: Do not use in security dependent contexts.

 ## Intro
 A simple, nicely written and semi-modular LLM AI Discord bot.
 However it is not simply an LLM interface for a Discord bot, as the custom modelfiles cause the LLM to communicate less like a robot and more human, erratic and less reliably.
 A certain authenticity is added by the ways that it will subtely lie for no reason and have a total disregard for any of the values that are hard-coded into apps like ChatGPT.